Khernandez115/Khernandez115.github.io/_tabs/resume.md

 * Member of CDI organization promoting Men of Color in academia

 ##### Panel Speaker for Center of Diversity and Inclusion

-##### Selected by Financial Aid Office to share my story and stress the importance of MAP Grant due to potential defunding during covid to the Govenor of Illinois

 ## Technical Skills
 Microsoft Office, Java, Python, C#, Linux, Kali Linux, Windows, EnCase, Wireshark, FTK Imager, Active Disk Editor, Event Viewer, Elastic, Splunk, Process Hacker 2, Metasploit, Burp Suite, MYSQL, GitHub